ikanias/tc_sbom_csaf_uploader/README.md

 This option uses the --root-certificate option of the OIDC CLI tool in order to use a token from a trusted anchor CA for a TPA installation without AWS resources.
 In this case, a Cognito idp is not available.
 This option allows you to use the Keycloak idp using a trusted anchor CA (i.e. tls.crt file).
+In order to use this option of the tool please select the 'automatic_token_non_aws' branch. \
 To do this you need to insert the following data:

 idp_url - Enter the idp URL (i.e. Keycloak) with the user pool id \